-Integrity, commitment, enquiry and excellence: the shortlisted nominations for the RPS Music Awards, presented in association with BBC Radio 3, have been announced.
+Opera, composers, singers, conductors, instrumentalists, ensembles … and gaming apps!
+The shortlisted nominations for the RPS Music Awards, presented in association with BBC Radio 3, have been announced.

-From over 400 nominations in 13 categories, the 65 expert jurors have chosen this year's shortlisted nominations, which reveal a bold, ambitious approach to music-making.
+From nearly 400 nominations in 13 categories, the 65 independent, expert jurors have chosen this year's shortlisted nominations.

 John Gilhooly Royal Philharmonic Society Chairman comments:

 The RPS Music Awards are independent and peer-judged.
-The winners will be announced at the Dorchester Hotel on 13 May 2014.
+The winners will be announced at The Brewery on 10 May 2016.